-The EITI Standard requires that all significant payment flows of a country’s extractive sector are considered.
-In various meetings, the MSG discussed which extractive sectors should be included in the third German EITI report.
-In detail, it was decided to consider the following sectors:
+The EITI standard requires that all the important payment flows of a country’s extractive sector are considered.
+During various meetings, the MSG discussed which sectors of the natural resources extraction industry should be included in the fifth DEITI report.
+The following individual sectors were addressed:

 - Crude oil and natural gas

 The EITI standard does not provide direct guidance for the process of selecting companies to be included in reporting – on the contrary, the selection of the companies should be oriented on the objective of the EITI initiative (analogue with the selection of the sectors) to make the revenues of a country’s extractive industry transparent and to disclose all the significant payment flows between companies and government agencies in this respect.
 Pursuant to EITI requirement 4.1b), payments and revenues are deemed to be significant if their non-consideration or misrepresentation could significantly affect the completeness of the EITI report.

 With regard to the selection of companies, the MSG has resolved to comply with the requirements of EU Accounting Directive 2013/34 of June 26, 2013.
 The stated objectives of the EITI initiative and of the payment flows specified by the EITI are also largely congruent with the provisions of the EU Accounting Directive.
 Recital 44 and 45 of the Directive even explicitly state that:

 - the regulations are intended to help governments in the implementation of the EITI principles and criteria and

 - that payments should be recorded which are comparable to those of the EITI.

 The EU Directive was implemented into German law by the BilRUG.
 Pursuant to §§341q et seq.
 HGB, companies in the extractive industry must submit (consolidated) payment reports under certain conditions (registered office, legal form, size, activity) (cf. the explanations given in Public reports).